WHAT TO DO IN GDANSK FOR ONE OR TWO DAYS

 I truly recommend staying in or very close to the old town.
 The prices are probably higher, but it is worth it as you can explore Gdansk early in the morning or in the evening when the crowds are gone.

-In general, prices for accommodation are lower compared to central Europe like Germany or Switzerland.
+In general, accommodation prices are lower compared to central Europe like Germany or Switzerland.
 Okay, basically every country is cheaper than Switzerland, but Poland is also cheaper than Italy or France.

 Where to Eat